jeancf/etcetera/README.md

 Clone the project or download and unpack the zip file from github.

+First `cd` into the directory where you unpacked the zip

+Make sure `./install-etcetera.sh` is executable:

+    $ sudo chmod u+x ./install-etcetera.sh

+Then run:

+    $ sudo ./install-etcetera.sh

+To uninstall later, run:

+    $ sudo /usr/share/install-etcetera.sh --remove

-Copy project files to the following locations on your system:
+For information, the install script copies project files to the following locations on your system:

 | File            | Location                      | Mode |
 |-----------------|-------------------------------|------|